Making sense of the evidence to inform programmes, policies, and practice

 Pedagogical methods

-This 3-day course is a mixture of theoretical lectures, tutor-facilitated small group sessions, hands-on tutorials and computer exercises with presentations and feedback given.
+This 3-day course is a mixture of theoretical lectures and tutor-facilitated small group sessions, with presentations and feedback given.

 Pedagogical methods